 While most studies have been conducted on animals, the consistency of results across different models suggests promising potential for human applications.
 However, clinical trials are still limited, and anyone considering DPP supplements should consult a healthcare provider.

-Read also Struggling with Low Sperm Count?
+Are you Struggling with Low Sperm Count?
 Try These Powerful Herbal Remedies!

 3. Tropical almond (Terminalia catappa)